 Sailing Travel Insurance

-JS Travel insurance policies are available to offer cover whilst you are Sailing, if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
-This policy will provide cover for Sailing within 12 Nautical Miles from shore.
-We provide cover for Residents of the United Kingdom, the Channel Islands and British…
+JS Travel Insurance policies are available to offer cover whilst you are Sailing, if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
+This policy will provide cover for Sailing within and outside of 12 Nautical Miles from shore.
+Please Note: This policy is for travel within the United Kingdom and…